christopherhuntley/BUAN5405-docs/Syllabus.md

 * **Software:** [Google Colab](https://colab.research.google.com/) (programming environment) and Google Drive (https://drive.google.com) (collaborative work) using your @student.fairfield.edu account.
 * **Hardware:** While the software tools are online, you may eventually want a professional-grade computer for subsequent analytics courses.
 Ask on Slack for suggestions.
 * **Websites:**
-    * Class documents (including this syllabus) are in [Dr. Huntley's GitHub repository](https://github.com/christopherhuntley/buan5405-docs).
-    * Programming assignments are posted and managed in Googgle Classroom.
+    * Class documents, assignments, etc. are in Google Classroom.
     * Class communications will be via [Slack at fairfield-dolan.slack.com](Slack.md).
     * [DataCamp](https://datacamp.com) exercises will be used to complement the class lessons.
     * The official [Python 3 Documentation](https://docs.python.org/3/index.html) covers the Python language and all built-in libraries.
 When in doubt, [RTFM](https://en.wikipedia.org/wiki/RTFM)